citp/privacy-policy-historical/g/gr/gre/greensboro.com.md

-> *The following text is extracted and transformed from the greensboro.com privacy policy that was archived on 2012-11-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121115094827id_/http%3A//www.news-record.com/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the greensboro.com privacy policy that was archived on 2013-05-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130515114248id_/http%3A//www.news-record.com/help/privacy) for the most accurate reproduction.*

-# News & Record Privacy Policy for Electronic Publications and Interfaces : News-Record.com : Greensboro & the Triad's most trusted source for local news and analysis
+# News-Record.com : News & Record Privacy Policy for Electronic Publications and Interfaces

 As of April 18, 2001